FAQs about The Retreat Family Program:

-The Retreat Programs all focus on the solution to the impact of chemical dependency on relationships.
-Participants will practice exercises that allow them to respond differently and begin the process of healing.
-Participants are introduced to a process for change that has sufficient power to move family members from hopelessness to hope for themselves and their loved ones.
+The Retreat Programs all focus on the solution to moving forward from the impact of alcoholism and addiction on relationships.
+Participants will learn skills that allow them to respond differently and begin the process of healing.
+Participants are introduced to a process for change that has sufficient power to move family members from hopelessness to hope, for themselves and their loved ones.

 I already attend Al-Anon.
 Would it still be useful for me to attend the Family Program?

 Past participants with Al-Anon experience have reported that attending our Family Program gave them the opportunity to deepen their recovery programs.

 My loved one doesn’t want to get help, so I don’t have anyone at The Retreat.
 Can I still attend?

 Participation in the Family Program is open to anyone concerned about a loved one’s substance use.
 You do not need a connection to someone involved in any of our other Retreat Programs to participate.